ethanjmoody/data-den/README.md

 ## Side Quests: Quick Analyses

-Additional examples of code, exploratory work, and quick analyses – not of the same caliber as project work – are stored in a separate `playground` folder.
+Additional examples of code, exploratory work, and quick analyses – not of the same rigor or depth as project work – are stored in a separate `playground` folder.
 This folder is by no means off-limits, so explore away if you'd like.